Percival River, Prince Edward Island (Photo by NCC)

 Ash trees have historically been used by the Mi’kmaq to make baskets.

 A variety of unusual fungi and lichens, ferns and wildflowers flourish in the forest.
-Several rare species of lichen have been found in NCC nature reserves along the Percival River, and the area boasts the widest diversity of lichen across PEI to date.
-Many species of lichen are sensitive to air pollution, and their presence and variety within the Percival River forests indicates a healthy environment.
+Several rare species of lichen have been found in NCC nature reserves along the Percival River.
+The area boasts the widest diversity of lichen across PEI to date.
+Many species of lichen are sensitive to air pollution.
+Their presence and variety within the Percival River forests indicates a healthy environment.

 Canada goose (Photo by Helen Jones)

-NCC has completed the PEI Coast and Forest Natural Area Conservation Plan, identifying conservation priorities across the Maritime provinces; this includes the Percival River and Egmont Bay, which are high priorities due to the habitat connectivity and the long tract of salt marshes in the river.
+NCC has completed the PEI Coast and Forest Natural Area Conservation Plan.
+The plan identifies conservation priorities across the Maritime provinces.
+This includes the Percival River and Egmont Bay, which are high priorities due to the habitat connectivity and the long tract of salt marshes in the river.

-By further protecting the land around Percival Bay and River from development, this area will continue to serve as an important refuge for migratory birds and ultimately contribute to the sustainability of waterfowl populations in Prince Edward Island and along the Atlantic Flyway.
+By further protecting the land around Percival Bay and River from development, this area will continue to serve as an important refuge for migratory birds.
+Ultimately, these conserved areas will contribute to the sustainability of waterfowl populations in Prince Edward Island and along the Atlantic Flyway.

-To learn more about this property and the Nature Conservancy of Canada’s work on Prince Edward Island or how you can donate, please contact Julie Vasseur at (902) 892-3608 or firstname.lastname@example.org, or Faith Flemming at Faith.Flemming@natureconservancy.ca.
+To learn more about this property and the Nature Conservancy of Canada’s work on Prince Edward Island or how you can donate, please contact Faith Flemming at Faith.Flemming@natureconservancy.ca.